Executive Summary

 At the heart of the model is resilient business: A business model that pursues innovation, efficient use of resources, and strengthens local economies through development of latent capital and human resources found in the community.
 It is an entrepreneurial program – social enterprise and development.
 It requires people to take risk.
 It takes hard work

 If you want change, it must pay for itself.
 There is not, in fact, anywhere near enough outside money to make the necessary changes in every community.
-The capacity to produce wealth, real wealth, is mandated for each community.
+The capacity to produce wealth, real wealth, not just money, is mandated for each community.

 The Plan